You Are Invited To The…

 Bansuri Bliss Holiday Bash

 Do you love bansuri music?
-If so, plan to join Bansuri Bliss Founder Dr. Kerry Kriger and fellow bansuri enthusiasts the last week of December each year for the Bansuri Bliss Holiday Bash!
+If so, join Bansuri Bliss Founder Dr. Kerry Kriger and fellow bansuri enthusiasts this holiday season for the Bansuri Bliss Holiday Bash!
+This is a FREE musical event aimed to unite the worldwide bansuri community.

 Recording Of The December 30th, 2021 Bansuri Bliss Holiday Bash